mdwallick/okta-jwt-verifier/README.md

     print("There was a problem verifying the token: ", e)
 ```

-## Okta Configuration Instructions
+## Okta Configuration
-**1) Okta Org**
+**Okta Org**
 You need to have an Okta org with API Access management available.
+You can get a free developer account at https://developer.okta.com.

-You can get a free developer account at https://developer.okta.com
+**NOTE:**, this package will **NOT** work with the "stock" organization authorization server as access tokens minted by that server are opaque (and no public key is published).

-**2) Create an OIDC Application**
+**Create an OIDC Application**
-Create a new OIDC web app in Okta.
-This is the client that you will create access policies for.
+Create a new OIDC application in Okta.
+This is where you'll get the client ID and client secret values.
+If you create an app that uses PKCE, a client secret value is not necessary and will not be generated.